 - Property line setbacks for structures shall be a minimum of 30 feet. - Per NFPA 1142 water storage tanks for commercial use will be steel or fiberglass (not plastic).
-At this time the applicant is getting quotes on which material will be cheaper but will only purchase either steel or fiberglass water tanks. - Roadway for this commercial use shall consist of 20 ft. wide gravel roadway with 30' long by 12' wide turnouts approximately every 400 ft.
-(Please see updated site plans) - All weather roadway surfaces engineered for 75,000 lb. vehicles is the minimum (including bridges).
-All weather roadway surfaces do not have standing or flowing water that vehicles must travel through. - The maximum roadway slope for any road is 16%. - Gate width is 14 foot minimum and Gate setbacks are a minimum of 30 feet from a road. - Parking allows for a turnaround/hammerhead T, or similar. - Minimum fuel reduction of 100 feet of defensible space.
-Additionally, 300 feet of defensible space will be used for any structure that stores hazardous, flammable or dangerous items.
+At this time the applicant is getting quotes on which material will be cheaper but will only purchase either a steel or fiberglass water tank for fire suppression. - Roadway for this commercial use shall consist of a minimum of 20 ft. wide gravel roadway. - All weather roadway surfaces engineered for 75,000 lb. vehicles are the minimum (including bridges).
+All weather roadway surfaces do not have standing or flowing water that vehicles must travel through. - Gate width is 14 foot minimum and Gate setbacks are a minimum of 30 feet from a road.